Thetigri/Useless-Box/README.md

 - If your printer supports it, consider printing at a lower resolution for non-critical parts to save time.

 ## Step-by-Step Guide
-(Consider including a brief step-by-step guide here for those interested in building their own Useless Box.)
+(I am considering including a brief step-by-step guide here for those interested in building their own Useless Box.)

 1. **Step 1: Assemble the Electronics**
    - Connect the Arduino Nano to the breadboard.